Is talk cheap? If so, why are we so concerned with who pays for it?

 I probably want to be wary about making my political program a point of difference in group identity.
 We are in the same group because we like X. Let us do X together and also while we are there complain about people who do not like X and are therefore not on our team, which is to say, pig-headed and morally suspect.

-In this case, making my political agenda part of our group identity, rather than an addition to our group identity, we are no longer working with the grain of tribalism.
-Now the success of the notionally-generally-positive policy is governed not by who of us can be persuaded into it, but rather by whether we can recruit better than them, which may or may not coincide with the quality of the policy.
+In this case, making my political agenda part of our group identity, rather than an addition to our group identity, we are no longer working with the grain of tribalism, but rather encouraging others to ally with us or oppose us because of who they already are.
+Now, the success of the notionally-generally-positive policy is governed not by who of us can be persuaded into it, but rather by whether we can dominate them, which may or may not coincide with the quality of the policy.
 Many other things can go wrong at that point; what else can make its way onto the group platform that I am required to support against the other groups?

 Good.
 OK, so is making peoples’ political stances part of their group identity the best possible interpretation of the term virtue signalling as used in internet comment threads?